angu-software/BoxCat/README.md

 let boxCatImage = UIImage.named("my_image")
 ```

 This will search the whole main app bundle for the resource.
-So if its located in the main app bundle it will just load it from there.
+So if it's located in the main app bundle it will just load it from there.
 If it is contained in a bundle located inside of the main app bundle it will also find it and load it.

-_BoxCat_ also provides `LookupFilter` to increase performance in searching for loading resources deeply contained in the main bundle hierarchy.
-Providing a concrete `Bundle` to the interfaces of _BoxCat_ is also a option to increase the performance loading resources.
+_BoxCat_ also provides `LookupFilter` to increase performance in searching for resources deeply contained in the main bundle hierarchy.
+Providing a concrete `Bundle` to the interfaces of _BoxCat_ is also an option to increase the performance to load resources.

-You can specify those `LookupFilter` globally or locally only affecting a single resource loading call.
+You can specify a `LookupFilter` globally or locally only affecting a single resource loading call.

 ```swift
 // Set lookup filter globally